-Our unique eight-seat training contract offers you a wide breadth of experience across our many areas of law.
+With our eight-seat training contract, you get a wide breadth of experience across our many areas of law.
 All trainees take at least one seat in dispute resolution and at least two seats in global transactions (across corporate, finance and real estate).
 You can choose other seats in: antitrust, competition and trade; people and reward; and tax.

 Don’t worry, we don’t expect you to know what type of law you want to specialise in – not many people do at this stage.
 Instead, we believe our future lawyers should be able to try different things.